jorishr/linux-notes/file&directory_manipulation.md

 cp <map> <destPath>

 cp -R * /new/absolute/path
-//-> copy CURRENT folder including all files and subfolders to a new folder. -R is recursion
+//-> copy CURRENT folder including all files and sub folders to a new folder. -R is recursion

 cp -R test/dir1/* test/dir2
-//-> copy CONTENT: all files and subfolders inside dir1 to dir2
+//-> copy CONTENT: all files and sub folders inside dir1 to dir2
 ```

 ## 2. File Operations